cosanlab/neighbors/README.md

 ### Non-negative matrix factorization using stochastic gradient descent

 Here we initialize a new class instance and split the data into 20 training and 80 test items per subject.
 We fit the model using 100 iterations.
 Can pass in optional regularization parameters and a learning rate for the update function.
 The model is then used to predict the left out ratings.
 We can get the overall model MSE and correlation value on the test ratings.
 We can also make a quick plot of the results.
+As indicated by the name, this method does not work with data that includes negative numbers.

 ```python
 from emotioncf.cf import NNMF_sgd